Lerner & Rowe Injury Attorneys

 Arizona Burn Center at Valleywise Health (formerly Maricopa Medical Center) is the only verified burn center in Arizona and one of the largest in the western United States.
 Located at 2601 E. Roosevelt St. in Phoenix, it is a verified member of the American Burn Association and treats thousands of patients annually, including victims of flame, chemical, electrical, and scald burns.
 The center offers acute inpatient care, reconstructive surgery, and long-term rehabilitation services.

-Shriners Children's Hospital — Galveston is the closest Shriners burn facility to Phoenix and is a resource families may be referred to for pediatric cases requiring specialized reconstructive care.
-However, for immediate acute pediatric burn trauma in the Phoenix area, Phoenix Children's Hospital also provides emergency burn care and works in coordination with the Arizona Burn Center for complex cases.
+Shriners Children's Hospital, Galveston is the closest Shriners burn facility to Phoenix and is a resource families may be referred to for pediatric cases requiring specialized reconstructive care.
+For immediate acute pediatric burn trauma in the Phoenix area, Phoenix Children's Hospital also provides emergency burn care and works in coordination with the Arizona Burn Center for complex cases.

 Documenting all medical treatment from the moment of injury is essential.
 Every emergency room visit, transfer, surgical procedure, wound care session, physical therapy appointment, and psychological consultation creates a medical record that forms the factual backbone of any legal claim.
 Do not delay care for any reason, and request copies of all records as your treatment progresses.